 In my research, some people become stressed during the first Fast Friends session, although pretty much everyone becomes comfortable by the second time they do the Fast Friends with another person.

 So, you always have to feel a new interaction partner: back off if they seem like they don’t want to share, and be sure that you reciprocate in kind by sharing equivalent levels of information with them.
 For the most part, people like to be asked about themselves, especially with questions that are somewhat unique and quirky!

 In short, what do you think it is in the procedure that makes it so effective?

-So, you want to use the fast friend procedure in real life?
+So, do you want to use the Fast Friends procedure in real life?
 Here’s what you need to do to make it work for you:

-- Comment below telling us your thoughts on the fast friend procedure and if you’ve used any similar technique before
+- Comment below telling us your thoughts on the Fast Friends procedure and if you’ve used any similar technique before

-- Find a person you’d like to become friends with or get to know better
+- Find a person you’d like to be friends with or get to know better

 - Start a conversation with the person and make small talk

 - Begin to ask your friend questions related to the conversation

 - Listen to what your partner says and disclose information about yourself